 Tips on Picking an Airport in Paris for a Business Aviation Flight

 Paris has three airports, but two of them – Charles de Gaulle (LFPG) and Orly (LFPO) – are mostly dedicated to scheduled commercial operations.
 LFPG allows General Aviation (GA) operations for passengers with airline connections only, and aircraft may only stay on the ground for a few hours.
-LFPO is reserved almost exclusively for commercial traffic, with the exception of diplomatic flight movements and passengers with airline connections, at which point the aircraft transporting them may only stay on the ground for a few hours.
+LFPO is reserved almost exclusively for commercial traffic, except for diplomatic flight movements and passengers with airline connections, at which point the aircraft transporting them may only stay on the ground for a few hours.

 LFPB accepts private non-revenue flights and charter (non-scheduled commercial) operations.
 LFPB is a user-friendly facility with plenty of aircraft parking and full support services available.
 LFPB and LFPG are located northeast of Paris, while LFPO is to the southeast.
 Driving time to central Paris from either airport can range from 20 minutes to 1.5 hours, depending on traffic conditions.

-Non-European Union (EU) charter (non-scheduled commercial) operators, and EU charter (non-scheduled commercial) operators flying to/from non-EU countries, require landing permits.
+Non-European Union (EU) charter (non-scheduled commercial) operators, and EU charter (non-scheduled commercial) operators flying to/from non-EU countries require landing permits.
 If you’ve never operated a charter (non-scheduled commercial) flight to France, allow time to process your landing permit.
-If you’ve operated there in the previous 12 months, CAA will likely have your documentation and completed questionnaire on file, thereby expediting the charter permit process.
+If you are holding a TCA, CAA will likely have your documentation and completed questionnaire on file, thereby expediting the charter permit process.

-7. What are considerations for aircraft parking, extended stays and maintenance availability?
+7. Aircraft parking, extended stays, and maintenance availability

 Notification is always provided before moving a large or wide-body aircraft.
 Smaller GA aircraft may, however, be relocated by the ground handler without prior notification, unless crew specifically asks to be notified.